tfwu/RGM-AOGTracker/README.md

 # AOGTracker

 ## Reproducing all experimental results in the paper
-Tianfu Wu , Yang Lu and Song-Chun Zhu, Online Object Tracking, Learning and Parsing with And-Or Graphs, arXiv 1509.08067, TPAMI (under revision).
+Tianfu Wu , Yang Lu and Song-Chun Zhu, Online Object Tracking, Learning and Parsing with And-Or Graphs, arXiv 1509.08067, TPAMI (under revision).  http://arxiv.org/abs/1509.08067

 See a demo here: https://www.youtube.com/watch?v=1Ian4qzkNLA

 The code is written by Matt Tianfu Wu (tfwu@stat.ucla.edu).
-Please feel free to report issues to me.
+Please feel free to report issues to him.

 Copyright (c) 2016, Matt Tianfu Wu

 All rights reserved.

-If you find the code is useful in your projects, please consider to cite the paper
+If you find the code is useful in your projects, please consider to cite the paper,

 	@article{AOGTracker,
 	  author    = {Tianfu Wu and